zuxin666/Reasoning360/model_filtering/README.md

 # Difficulty Filter Pipeline

 A pipeline for difficulty filtering using reward functions, supporting data-parallel and tensor-parallel processing.
+The pipeline now operates in two stages:
+1. **Inference stage**: Runs the model to generate responses (GPU-intensive)
+2. **Reward stage**: Evaluates responses with reward functions (CPU-intensive)

 ## Resource Requirements